google/weather-tools/docs/Private-IP-Configuration.md

 ![VM Instance with External IP Address](_static/vm_instance_with_external_ip_address.png?raw=true "VM Instance with External IP Address")

-Considering a billing account has a limited number of External IP addresses, we can skip this <u>overhead</u> by providing VPC-parameters as CLI-input of dataflow.
+Considering a billing account has a limited number of External IP addresses, we can skip this overhead by providing VPC-parameters as CLI-input of dataflow.

 Following table<font color="red">*</font> summarizes the required input parameters.